Bikonja/scad-for-android/README.md

-vsite-for-android
+scad-for-android
 =================

-A native Android app for the Vsite college portal
+A native Android app for SCAD (SChool ADministration) system made by Vsite